Orbital degeneracy loci II: Gorenstein orbits: Locally free resolutions of orbital degeneracy loci

 This is nothing more than the well-known Eagon--Northcott complex for vector bundles resolving the classical degeneracy locus $D_{\varphi_s}$, see e.g.\ \cite[Theorem B.2.2]{Lazarsfeld2004}). \end{example}

 \begin{example} Let $V_6$ be a complex vector space of dimension six, $G=GL(V_6)$, $V=\wedge^3 V_6$ and $Y$ the subvariety of partially decomposable tensors, see \cite[\textsection 3]{BFMT}.
-A $G$-equivariant resolution of $A/I_Y$ has been computed via Weyman's method in \cite[\textsection 5]{KW12}, as $Y$ corresponds to the closure of the orbit $\cO_2$ for the $G$-representation associated to $(E_6, \alpha_2)$; it is given by
+A $G$-equivariant resolution of $A/I_Y$ has been computed via Weyman's method in \cite[\textsection 5]{KW12}, as $Y$ corresponds to the closure of the orbit $\cO_2$ for the $G$-representation associated to $(E_6, \alpha_2)$.
+Let us denote by $S_{(\lambda)}$ the Schur functor associated to the Young diagram $\lambda$; for instance, $S_{(1^3,0^3)}V_6$ denotes the third exterior power of $V_6$, while $S_{(1^6)}V_6$ is its determinant.
+Then, the equivariant resolution of $A/I_Y$ is given by

-Let $E$ be a rank 6 vector bundle over a Cohen--Macaulay variety $X$, let $\cE$ be its frame bundle and let $s$ be a global section of $\cE_V=\wedge^3 E$.
+Let $E$ be a rank 6 vector bundle over a variety $X$, let $\cE$ be its frame bundle and let $s$ be a global section of $\cE_V=\wedge^3 E$.
 Suppose that $\dys$ has the expected codimension five.
 Then Theorem \ref{locallyfree} yields a complex of vector bundles over $X$ resolving $\Odys$ given by

 \end{example}